NJUyued/RDA4RobustSSL/README.md

 ## How to Train
 ### Important Args
 - `--num_labels` : Amount of labeled data used.
-- `--mismatch` : Select the type of mismatched distribution dataset. `bda` means our protocol for constructing mismatched distribution dataset, which is described in Sec.
+- `--mismatch [bda/DARP/DARP_reversed]` : Select the type of mismatched distribution dataset. `bda` means our protocol for constructing mismatched distribution dataset, which is described in Sec.
 4.2; `DARP` means DARP's protocol described in Sec.
 C.1 of Supplementary Materials; `DARP_reversed` means DARP's protocol for CIFAR-10 with reversed version of mismatched distribution.
 - `--n0` : When `--mismatch bda`, this arg means the imbalanced ratio N_0 for labeled data; When `--mismatch DARP/DARP_reversed`, this arg means the imbalanced ratio gamma_l for labeled data.
 - `--gamma` : When `--mismatch bda`, this arg means the imbalanced ratio gamma for unlabeled data; When `--mismatch DARP/DARP_reversed`, this arg means the imbalanced ratio gamma_u for unlabeled data.
 - `--net_from_name` and `--net` : By default, wide resnet (WRN-28-2) are used for experiments.
 If you want to use other backbones for tarining, set `--net_from_name True --net @backbone`.
 We provide alternatives as follows: resnet18, cnn13 and preresnet.